Harold k. Brown

 Learn the importance in achieving short and long-term goals related to financial literacy.

-Through meaningful interactions with mentors, speakers, and skills-development during the program, student achievement in the Harold K. Brown Knowledge, Education and Empowerment Program will be accomplished through higher retention rates and academic success, leadership development for success in society and the workplace, and financial literacy and investment strategies as a form of advancement.
+Through meaningful interactions with mentors, speakers, and skills-development during the program, student achievement in the Harold K. Brown Knowledge, Education and Empowerment Program will be accomplished through higher retention rates and academic success, leadership development for success in society and the workplace, and economic empowerment and investment strategies as a form of advancement.

 Goals: